salvillalon45/salvadorvillalon.me/README.md

 In the portfolio, you will find the following pages:
 - **Now**: What I am currently focusing on.
 [You can make one too!](https://nownownow.com/).
 - **About**: Quick intro on me.
+    - There is a running table as well!
+To keep track of the all races I have competed in.
 - **Blog**: Writing straight from my mind.
 - **Experience**: A history of my professional experience.
 - **Gallery**: Pictures of my adventures.